Energy Fuels Inc. (UUUU) Reveals an Earnings Mystery

 Opinions of the stock are interesting as 5 analysts out of 6 who provided ratings for Energy Fuels Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 1 rated it as “hold,” and 0 as “sell.”

-The average price from analysts is $3.53, which is $0.06 above the current price.
-UUUU currently public float of 128.62M and currently shorts hold a 12.34% ratio of that float.
-Today, the average trading volume of UUUU was 3.78M shares.
+The average price from analysts is $3.53, which is -$0.54 below the current price.
+UUUU currently public float of 128.78M and currently shorts hold a 12.32% ratio of that float.
+Today, the average trading volume of UUUU was 4.02M shares.

 UUUU’s Market Performance

-UUUU stocks went up by 9.77% for the week, with a monthly drop of -0.93% and a quarterly performance of 175.48%, while its annual performance rate touched 200.70%.
-The volatility ratio for the week stands at 12.61% while the volatility levels for the past 30 days are set at 10.26% for Energy Fuels Inc..
-The simple moving average for the period of the last 20 days is 6.02% for UUUU stocks with a simple moving average of 104.34% for the last 200 days.
+UUUU stocks went up by 28.16% for the week, with a monthly jump of 17.07% and a quarterly performance of 226.85%, while its annual performance rate touched 193.37%.
+The volatility ratio for the week stands at 11.04% while the volatility levels for the past 30 days are set at 9.85% for Energy Fuels Inc..
+The simple moving average for the period of the last 20 days is 20.71% for UUUU stocks with a simple moving average of 127.34% for the last 200 days.

-After a stumble in the market that brought UUUU to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -11.32% of loss for the given period.
+After a stumble in the market that brought UUUU to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.14% of gains for the given period.

 Insider Trading